 Please submit any follow-up questions in the Virtual Advising Center or visit us during our Remote Walk-In Advising Hours.

-Students may access Remote Walk-In Advising through the Virtual Advising Center, under the "Meet with Advisor" section.
+Students may access remote Drop-In Advising through the Virtual Advising Center, under the "Meet with Advisor" section.
+Please send a VAC message to schedule an appointment during our advising hours.

 In-person Walk-In Advising is currently unavailable.
-Please refer to the Remote Walk-In Advising or schedule an appointment with a Rady Advisor.
+Please refer to the Remote Drop-In Advising or schedule an appointment with a Rady Advisor.

 Current UCSD students: